ranm8/requestify/README.md

 Sets Redis client instance.
 Requestify will use that instance for caching responses.
 Please note, Requestify will NOT cache anything by default and caching is allowed only for GET requests (see @cache options for further info).

-PLEASE NOTE, this function is currently a shorthand for using `requestify.cacheTransporter(coreCacheTransporters.redis(myRedisInstance));`
+PLEASE NOTE, this function is only a shorthand for using `requestify.cacheTransporter(coreCacheTransporters.redis(myRedisInstance));`

 ```javascript
 var redis = require('redis');